gvwilson/thirdbit/src/fiction/cloudherd/index.md

 Thokmay was sitting cross-legged, his back straight and his gaze steady.
-"I did spend time in an orphanage, a little place on the banks of the Sochla near Ghorahj.
+"I did spend time in an orphanage, a little place near Ghorahj.
 The abbot knew who I was,
 and the doctress as well,
 but as far as everyone else was concerned,